canyon289/sweetgreen/the_sweetlife/why_sg.md

 unique and a fresh take on paradigms from the past.

 ## Working with a great team
-At this point I've talked to multiple people associated with sweetgreen, both office staff and restaurant and the responses have been positive.
+At this point I have talked to multiple people associated with sweetgreen, both office staff and restaurant and the responses have been positive.

 From a skills standpoint the team looks stellar, with prior experience